-Our general paradigm of constructing topological crystals includes the following steps: \begin{description} \item[Cell decomposition]For a 3D lattice with a specific point group symmetry, we divide the whole system into an assembly of lower-dimensional blocks. \item[Block-state decoration]With concrete cell decomposition, we can decorate proper lower-dimensional block-states on blocks with different dimensions.
-The \textit{no-open-edge condition} requires that an \textit{obstruction-free} block-state should have a fully-gapped bulk. \item[Bubble equivalence]For a specific obstruction-free block-state, we need to further seek if it can be trivialized by \textit{bubbles} at higher-dimensional blocks (``bubble'' on $d$D block $\zeta$ is defined as a $(d-1)$D state respecting the symmetry of $\zeta$, which can be shrunken to a point and trivialized).
-A obstruction and trivialization free block-state corresponds to a 3D nontrivial crystalline fSPT phase. \item[Higher-order bulk edge correspondence]With a nontrivial $d$D block-state ($d=1,2$), the $(d-1)$D topological edge theories of block-states will be resided on the corresponding higher-order surface.
-A $d$D block-state corresponds to a $(4-d)^{\mathrm{th}}$-order surface theory. \end{description} In addition, we should further investigate the group structure of the classification by nontrivial stacking between different block-states: a nontrivial stacking implicates a nontrivial group structure of the classification.
+Our general paradigm of constructing topological crystals includes the following steps: \begin{description} \item[Cell decomposition]For a 3D lattice with a specific point group symmetry, we divide the whole system into an assembly of lower-dimensional blocks. \item[block state decoration]With concrete cell decomposition, we can decorate proper lower-dimensional block states on blocks with different dimensions.
+The \textit{no-open-edge condition} requires that an \textit{obstruction-free} block state should have a fully-gapped bulk. \item[Bubble equivalence]For a specific obstruction-free block state, we need to further seek if it can be trivialized by \textit{bubbles} at higher-dimensional blocks (``bubble'' on $d$D block $\zeta$ is defined as a $(d-1)$D state respecting the symmetry of $\zeta$, which can be shrunken to a point and trivialized).
+An obstruction and trivialization-free block state corresponds to a 3D nontrivial crystalline fSPT phase. \item[Higher-order bulk edge correspondence]With a nontrivial $d$D block state ($d=1,2$), the $(d-1)$D topological edge theories of block states will reside on the corresponding higher-order surface.
+A $d$D block state corresponds to a $(4-d)^{\mathrm{th}}$-order surface theory. \end{description} In addition, we should further investigate the group structure of the classification by nontrivial stacking between different block states: nontrivial stacking implicates a nontrivial group structure of the classification.